e-alonsop/e-alonsop.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate at the [Institute of Medical Sociology](https://medizinsoziologie-reha-wissenschaft.charite.de/en/) in Charité – Universitätsmedizin Berlin.
-I am studying how population heterogeneities affect health inequalities, especially new forms of family diversity.
+I am researching social determinants of health from an intersectional perspective.
+With that, I aim to understand how population heterogeneities affect health inequalities, especially new forms of family diversity.

-My background is Health Economics and quantitative methods.
+My background is Health Economics, with strong quantitative methods.
 My research interests are biosocial determinants of health, quantitative intersectionality and the social epidemiology of sleep.

-I am always happy to talk about research, cycling or disco music.
+I am always happy to talk about current research or potential new endeavors.
 Whether you are looking for a collaboration or a chat about common interests, do not hesitate to contact or follow me through the links below!

 This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).

 A data-driven personal website